arahatashun/CanSat/README.md

 # cansat

-This is the University of Tokyo team THE-O's repository for Nosiro Space Event and ARLISS 2017.
+This is the University of Tokyo team THE-O's repository for Noshiro Space Event and ARLISS 2017.

-## Nosiro Space Event 2017  Result
+## Nosihro Space Event 2017  Result
 Runback 1st prize

 ||record|time|weight|